Back or Neck Pain

-- You want to make a difference to your aches and pains?
+- -want to make a difference to your aches and pains?

-- To improve chronic, simple mechanical or postural back or neck pain?
+- -improve chronic, simple mechanical or postural nerve or arthritic pain?

-- To experience freedom from neuralgia or facial numbness?
+- -experience freedom from neuralgia or facial numbness, leg pain?

 This is where the Alexander Technique comes into its own.